November 16, 2011

 Opening: Associate Dean for Information Services, Wake Forest Univ.
 School of Law

-The Position.
-Wake Forest University School of Law invites applications for the position of Associate Dean for Information Services.
-The Associate Dean oversees library and information technology services to ensure that they fully support the academic, research, and technological needs of Wake Forest constituencies.
-The position presents an opportunity for a creative administrator to help the law school enhance the library and information technology environments in a library undergoing a transformation to an information commons of the twenty-first century.
-The Associate Dean will report directly to the Dean of the School of Law, who is committed to building and supporting an active and responsive law library.
-The Associate Dean should have knowledge of emerging technologies and their application to libraries.
-As Associate Dean, leadership skills in a collaborative environment will enable the successful completion of initiatives, as the library transforms itself into an information commons.
+The Position: Wake Forest University School of Law in Winston-Salem, North Carolina, invites applications for the position of Associate Dean for Information Services.
+The Associate Dean for Information Services oversees the library and information technology services that support the academic, research, and technological needs of the Wake Forest University School of Law community.
+The Associate Dean reports directly to the Dean of the School of Law, who is committed to building and supporting an active and responsive twenty-first century law library.

-Salary and Benefits.
-Salary will be nationally competitive commensurate with ability and experience.
-A generous benefits package is included.
-The position is an administrative appointment, accompanied by a term faculty appointment that is subject to law faculty approval.
+Salary and Benefits: Salary for the position will be nationally competitive commensurate with ability and experience.
+A generous benefits package is also included.
+While the position is an administrative appointment, faculty will have input in the hiring process, and the position includes a term faculty appointment that is also commensurate with background and experience.

-Wake Forest University welcomes and encourages diversity and seeks applications and nominations from women and minorities.
 Wake Forest seeks to recruit and retain a diverse workforce to maintain the excellence of the University, and to offer students richly varied disciplines, perspectives, and ways of knowing and learning.
+We are strongly dedicated to the pursuit of excellence by including and integrating individuals who represent different groups as defined by race, ethnicity, gender, gender identity, sexual orientation, socioeconomic background, age, disability, national origin, religion and veteran status.